WezYoung/SEmethodsCoursework/use-cases/use-case-3.md

 ### Goal in Context

-As a *User* I want to *produce a report on all the Cities in the World/Continent/Region/Country/District organised by largest population to smallest* so that *I meet the demands of the organisation*
+As a *Statistic Analyst* I want to *produce a report on all the Cities in the World/Continent/Region/Country/District organised by largest population to smallest* so that *I meet the demands of the organisation*

 ### Scope